Local Normal Forms of Noncommutative Functions: Geometric Corollaries

 \subsection{Classification of contraction algebras for A and D flops}

-In this section we classify contraction algebras that can arise from Type~$A$ and~$D$ flops, in both cases without referring to any classification of such flops (noting in Type~$D$ a classification does not exist).
+In this section we classify contraction algebras that can arise from Type~$A$ and~$D$ flops, in both cases without referring to any classification of such flops (noting that a Type~$D$ flop classification arises as a consequence, in \S\ref{sec:classflopsfinally}).
 We will show that the only possible options are those finite dimensional Jacobi algebras in \ref{thm!pagoda} and \ref{main Type D} respectively.
 We use the notation of~\S\ref{geo cor section intro} freely; in particular, $\scrR$ is commutative noetherian and in applications $\Spec\scrR$ is the base of a simple 3-fold flop.

 \begin{remark} In both \ref{the only Type A CAs} and \ref{the only Type D CAs} below we classify the contraction algebras within a given type, but in fact more is true.
 By \cite[4.6]{HuaToda} if $\mathrm{B}_{\con}$ is the contraction algebra of a Type~$X$ flopping contraction which is isomorphic to a contraction algebra $\CA$ of a Type~$Y$ flopping contraction, then $X=Y$.
 Hence, the algebras in \ref{the only Type A CAs} below are the contraction algebras of all possible Type~$A$ flops, and only of Type~$A$ flops, and the algebras in \ref{the only Type D CAs} are the contraction algebras of all possible Type~$D$ flops, and only of Type~$D$ flops. \end{remark}